top of page

 Our Sponsors

-As a boutique mergers & acquisitions firm, MDS understands what it means to build something new.
-To take a leap of faith.
-To compete with established players by offering something different—something intentional, nimble, and deeply rooted in vision.
-That’s what the 525 has aimed to do in the arts, and it’s why this partnership feels so aligned.
+MDS understands what it means to build something new, and to compete with established players by offering something different—something intentional, nimble, and deeply rooted in vision.
+That’s what The 525 has aimed to do in the arts, and it’s why this partnership feels so aligned.

-Their support isn’t just about one exhibition.
-It’s a long-term investment in the creative industries.
-In artistic entrepreneurship.
-In possibility.
+Their support isn’t just about one exhibition; it’s a long-term investment in the creative industries, artistic entrepreneurship, and possibility.

-We’re honoured to call them our Founding Partner.
+We’re honoured to call them our Title Sponsor.

 mds-logo-1408x689-1.png

-We're proud to welcome InvestEco as our Lead Partner for this exhibition!
-InvestEco is focused on partnering with companies that promote health and sustainability in the food and ag sector.
-At the heart of the mission is a belief that entrepreneurialism will be critical to solving the world’s most pressing ecological problems, and that the current food system will only benefit from more innovation and competition.
-Since its founding in 2002, InvestEco has invested in over 30 private companies.
+InvestEco is focused on partnering with companies that promote health and sustainability in the food and agricultural sector.
+At the heart of their mission is a belief that entrepreneurialism will be critical to solving the world’s most pressing ecological problems, and that the current food system will only benefit from more innovation and competition.
+Since its founding in 2002, InvestEco has invested in over 30 private companies, and continues to grow in presence and expertise.
 Although headquartered in Toronto, additional representatives in Montreal, Victoria, New York, and Florida help serve InvestEco’s North American-wide focus.
-We’re honoured to call them our Lead Partner.

 investeco-logo-notagline-colour-web.png